 Students seeking employment as a high school athletic trainer are strongly encouraged to pursue teacher certification.
 This requires students to fulfill both Athletic Training and Education department requirements.

-Expected Program Outcomes of the Athletic Training Program
+Program Goals of the Athletic Training Program

-- Support the mission and vision of Tusculum College
+- Support the mission and vision of Tusculum College.

 - Foster a learning environment that promotes collaboration and continued growth of students, faculty and preceptors through student-centered educational experiences.